matuteiglesias/journal/content/Dev/2024-12-03_Enhanced_Message_and_Event_Processing.md

 ## 📅 2024-12-03 — Session: Enhanced Message and Event Processing

 **🕒 06:40–10:10**
-**🏷️ Labels**: Python, RabbitMQ, Google Calendar, Automation, Error Handling
+**🏷️ Labels**: Python, Rabbitmq, Google Calendar, Automation, Error Handling
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the message and event processing workflows by integrating various improvements and [[error handling]] mechanisms.
+The session aimed to enhance the message and event processing workflows by integrating various improvements and error handling mechanisms.

 ### Key Activities
 - Executed [[Python]] code snippets to summarize MongoDB collections and process messages, ensuring no duplicates and integrating GPT for classification.